How to Rebuild Raid Array without Losing Data

 4. Image Your Drives before Rebuild

 RAID rebuild is not a perfect solution, so make sure you’re well prepared before starting this task.
-RAID is not a data backup and you need to take regular back up of your RAID array if you don’t want to lose much data when it fails.
-Before starting the rebuild, it’s recommended to back up all of the disks in the RAID array to ensure data security.
+Before starting the rebuild, it’s recommended to clone all of the disks in the RAID array to ensure data security.
 Imaging your drives before RAID rebuild means the drives that you’re going to put in the array are backed up.
 While creating an image of the drives, you should label each backup clearly to maintain the proper order in case you ever need to reconstruct the volume from these reserves.

 5. Do Not Delete Any File & Avoid Running CHKDSK